mgtsai/promises-aplus-java/README.md

 * Supports pre-built multi-argument (up to 5 arguments) fulfilled values (or rejected reasons) passing amount `.then()` method chaining
-* Can specify certain callbacks running on the specific `java.util.concurrent.Executor` context, which generally be different threads, even can be RPC calls by implementing Executor interfaces
+* Can specify certain callbacks running on the specific `java.util.concurrent.Executor` context, which generally be different threads, even can be RPC calls by implementing the _Executor_ interface
 * Utility methods convenient to switch between synchronous and asynchronous programming models
 * _(Not supported yet)_ Supports asynchronous sequential/parallel flow controls, such as _if-then-else_, _switch-case_,
   _while_, _for_, ...